scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 ## Tagless Final Interpreters

 Now we understand codata interpreters we're ready to move on to tagless final.
-Tagless final is a simple extension of the basic codata interpreter.
+The core of tagless final is a simple extension of the basic codata interpreter.
 In our terminal interaction example our programs had type

 ```scala